 Hancock Metropolitan Housing Authority

-Open: Limited Hancock, Hardin, Putnam, and Wyandot County, Ohio Section 8 HCV
+Closed: Limited Hancock, Hardin, Putnam, and Wyandot County, Ohio Section 8 Housing Choice Voucher Waiting List

-The Hancock Metropolitan Housing Authority (HMHA) is accepting Section 8 Housing Choice Voucher waiting list applications from March 7, 2023, until further notice.
+The Hancock Metropolitan Housing Authority (HMHA) last accepted Section 8 Housing Choice Voucher waiting list applications on a limited basis from November 7, 2023, until November 15, 2023.
+This waiting list was last open in March, 2023.
+There is no notice of when this waiting list will reopen.

-Please note: According to the HMHA, The waitlist is open for "families whose Head of household, Co-head, or Spouse meets either of the following criteria:
+Please note: According to the HMHA, the waiting list was open for "individuals or families whose Head of household, Co-head, or Spouse meets either of the following two criteria:

 • Veteran.
 A veteran or current member of one of the four branches of the U.S. military service with other than dishonorable discharge conditions.
-Widows/widowers of said service members, who have not remarried, are included (must submit a copy of the marriage license).
+Widows/widowers of service members who have not remarried are included (must submit a copy of the marriage license).
 A DD214 must be submitted with the application; we cannot accept an application without it.
+OR

-Once the paper application is completed, it must be: Hand delivered to the HMHA office, address mentioned above.
+Once the paper application was completed, it was hand delivered to the HMHA office.

 Income limits can be found here.